 In 2011, Green For All worked with the members of our National Working Group on Green Re-entry to develop a groundbreaking report highlighting a unique opportunity to transition people from prisons and jails into sustainable careers in a burgeoning green economy.
-Nearly ten years later, the Dream Corps and its programs Green For All, #cut50, and TECH are working across silos and geographies to break the cycle of recidivism, close prison doors, and open doors of opportunity in the green economy and technology for people of color and low-income communities across the country.
+Nearly ten years later, Dream Corps and its programs Dream Corps Green For All, Dream Corps JUSTICE, and Dream Corps TECH are working across silos and geographies to break the cycle of recidivism, close prison doors, and open doors of opportunity in the green economy and technology for people of color and low-income communities across the country.

 Recently, Green For All teamed up with UCLA’s Institute of Environment and Sustainability (IoES) to produce Facilitating Reentry of Justice-Involved Individuals into the Workforce, an updated examination of new opportunities and challenges to unlock employment prospects for people returning to communities after incarceration.

 Based on extensive interviews with reentry programs, employers, unions, and formerly incarcerated individuals, the report provides a set of key recommendations on best practices and policies to reduce barriers to employment and sustainable livelihoods.

 Our fact sheet builds off of these case studies and best practices to inform policymaking at the federal, state, and local levels.

 As a society, we have over-invested in criminal justice and dirty fuels, and under-invested in Black and Brown communities.